prataprc/goparsec/astquery.md

 **Note that node-name is equivalent to html tag-name**

-To query for all terminal nodes, which actually make up the entire HTML input otherthan whitespace, we can use the `class` attribute.
+To query for all terminal nodes, which actually make up the entire HTML input other than white space, we can use the `class` attribute.

 ```go
 	ch := make(chan Queryable, 100)